King Thunderbird Centre Opens

 This grant was the result of considerable work by both our staff and the federal government, and we came together to ensure okimaw peyesew kamik is an accessible, sustainable, and beautiful building for those we serve.

-Our partners at EPCOR contributed matching funds, and thanks to public support, the endowment fund is healthy and strong.
+Our partners at EPCOR contributed matching funds, and thanks to public support, the endowment fund is strong.
 You can contribute to it here.

 Construction continued at a furious pace.
 In April, 2025, we surpassed 50% completion at okimaw peyesew kamik.